m62624/get_chunk/README.md

 ## About

 `get_chunk` is a library for creating file iterators or streams (asynchronous iterators), specialized in efficient file chunking.
-It enables users to retrieve chunks of data with each call to `get_chunk`.
+The main task, the ability to retrieve chunk data especially from large files.

 **Key Features:**
 - **File Chunking:** Divide files, including large ones, into seamless chunks with each "Next" iteration.